-You can find information about Spring term 2020 by clicking the wording below:
+You can find information about the Summer term 2021 by clicking the wording below:

 'We are extremely happy and grateful that when being taught, our children are encouraged to learn at their own pace and this teaching is given with genuine love and care for them and their education' Parent comment 2018

 A very warm welcome to Early Years at Storrington Primary School.
 We have two reception classes - Plum and Pear.
 Mrs Samira Stratford is our Foundation Stage Leader and is the teacher of Plum class; Samira is a nationally recognised Specialist Leader in Education (SLE) as well as a locality and West Sussex moderator.
 Miss Bethany Duncan teaches Pear class.
 We are extremely lucky to have three classroom teaching assistants all of whom are experienced in working with Early Years children - Mrs Simmy D'Arienzo-Cole, Mrs Helen Woodley and Amanda Marshall.

 Our two classrooms are spacious and bright with access to a large, dedicated outdoor area overlooking the extensive school grounds.
 The children enjoy working and playing with natural resources and have access to a range of equipment including a large sand pit, climbing frame, digging area and even a mud kitchen!

 The children benefit from a play based curriculum and we encourage and support independent learning whilst providing a structured and stimulating environment for them to grow and develop in.
 There is a focus for learning and exploring which is planned half termly and children are involved in the planning process.
 Individual threads of learning are encouraged and we support and follow each child’s interests.
 We work with and alongside parents and children to develop skills to enable them to become happy and confident learners.